Raymond Saunders (artist): Exhibitions

 Saunders had his debut New York solo in 1962.
 He had one painting, "Night Poetry," in the Third Philadelphia Arts Festival in 1962.

 In the late 1960s, he was represented by the Terry Dintenfass Gallery and had a one-man show in 1966, in an era when New York art galleries were almost exclusively exhibiting white men.

 He exhibited internationally, spending time in Paris and exhibiting at the Latin Quarter's Galerie Resche.
 International exhibits of his work have included venues in France, Germany, Switzerland, Denmark, Singapore, Korea, Japan, China.

 He was included in "Thirty Contemporary Black Artists," at the San Francisco Museum of Art in 1969.

-That same year, he was among 100 Black artists from across the country to participate in the exhibit "Afro-American Artists 1800-1969" sponsored by the School District of Philadelphia and the Philadelphia Civic Center Museum.
-It included works by some of the country's top past and present African American artists, including Horace Pippin, Nancy Elizabeth Prophet, Jacob Lawrence, Benny Andrews, Roland Ayers, Romare Bearden, Avel de Knight, Barkley Hendricks, Paul Keene, Louis B. Sloan, Ellen Powell Tiberino, Ed Wilson, Henry Ossawa Tanner, and Joshua Johnson.

 His work appeared in two Whitney Museum exhibits: "Contemporary Black Artists in America" in 1971; and "1972 Annual Exhibition: Contemporary American Painting."

+Saunders's work was included in the 2025 exhibition Photography and the Black Arts Movement, 1955–1985 at the National Gallery of Art.

 Saunders' painting of Jack Johnson (1972), now in the Philadelphia Museum of Art), was used as the cover of Powell's Black Art and Culture in the 20th Century.
 He had a one-show at the Pennsylvania Academy of the Fine Arts in 1974.

 Saunders work was highlighted in "Aesthetics of Graffiti" (1978) at the San Francisco Museum of Modern Art.
 In 1981 an eponymously titled show of his work was mounted at the Seattle Art Museum.